One of the most interesting questions a beginner may have is ‘how to paper tune a bow?’

 First, your frame needs to be position high enough so that you can shoot straight through it.

-If you see that your stand is not high enough, you may need to adjust it; obviously, you don’t want to shoot an arrow at a steep angle up or down.
+If you see that your stand isn’t high enough, you may need to adjust it.
+Obviously, you don’t want to shoot an arrow at a steep angle up or down.

 Second, you need to place a backstop target 4 - 6 feet beyond the paper so it may not harm anyone.